 Establishing Parental Rights

 Because parents are often unmarried at the time of conception or birth of a child, a paternity case might need to be opened in order to establish paternal rights.
-These types of cases can be complex, so it might be in your best interest to consult an experienced family law attorney.
+These types of cases can be complex, so it might be in your best interest to consult an experienced attorney.

 California Family Code section 7570